eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 ![](./figures/eddie-framework-collect-data-http.svg)

-1. The Eligible Party ensures that the REST Outbound Connector is enabled in the EDDIE Framework.
+1. Prerequisite: The Eligible Party ensures that the REST Outbound Connector is enabled in the EDDIE Framework.
-1. The Region Connector collects customer data from the regional data-sharing infrastructure and sends it to the EDDIE Core.
+1. The Region Connector collects customer data from the regional data-sharing infrastructure.
+1. The Region Connector sends the collected data to the EDDIE Core.
+1. The EDDIE Core forwards the data to the REST Outbound Connector.
-1. The EDDIE Core temporarily stores the received data in the Database.
+1. The REST Outbound Connector temporarily stores the data in the Database.
-1. The EDDIE Core forwards the data to the REST Outbound Connector, which makes it available through an HTTP endpoint.
+1. The REST Outbound Connector makes the data available via an HTTP endpoint.
-1. The Eligible Party uses its HTTP client to send a GET request to the REST endpoint.
+1. The Eligible Party sends an HTTP GET request to the REST endpoint.
-1. The Outbound Connector retrieves the requested data and returns it to the EP in the response.
+1. The REST Outbound Connector retrieves the requested data and returns it to the Eligible Party in the response.

 ## The Eligible Party terminates a customer’s permission